coinvent/coinvent/architecture.md

 Default implementation: To be developed.

-### Blender: Given a Partial Blend Diagram, compute the Blend Concept
+### Blender: Given a Blend Diagram in Progress, compute the Blend Concept

 Default implementation: HETS